 Bariloche is an easy 6-8 hour bus ride over the Andes – depending how long the border crossing takes.
 It is possible to take buses from Puerto Varas, Puerto Montt and Osorno.
-Bariloche is set in a stunning location on lake Nahuel Huapi and should definitely not be missed.
+Bariloche is set in a stunning location on lake Nahuel Huapi and should definitely not be missed when traveling Patagonia.
 There are plenty of hikes around the area, the nearby Nahuel Huapi National Park with its famous Black Glacier, and activities like kayaking on the lake or hiking up to the viewpoints around town.
-It reminded us very much of Colorado, in the US.
+It reminded us very much of Colorado in the US.

 Where we stayed: We stayed at Kospi Boutique Guesthouse (ARS410 for a double room incl. breakfast)